Load Center vs. Panelboard: What’s the Difference?

 - Safety Ratings are Non-Negotiable: Always verify that the short-circuit current rating (SCCR) of the panel and the interrupting rating (AIC) of the breakers are sufficient for the available fault current at the point of installation.

-- Configuration Matters: A main lug only (MLO) panel is appropriate downstream of a main disconnect, while a main breaker panel can serve as the service disconnect itself.
+- Configuration Matters: A main lug only (MLO) panel is appropriate downstream of a main disconnect, while a main breaker panel can serve as the service disconnect when the equipment and installation are listed and arranged for that purpose.

 Primary Sources